What is Marine Data?

-Domestic Coast Guards & Harbor Guides: Are obliged to maintain safety and security for shipping activities of all kinds.
+Domestic coast guards and harbor guides are obliged to maintain safety and security for shipping activities of all kinds.
 With marine data, they can prevent, approach and clear potential conflicts, collisions and incidents in a busy ocean in a highly automated way.

-Energy Companies: When setting up new Off-Shore parks or a new energy capturing platform in the ocean, historical marine traffic data is an essential element for selecting non-hazardous positions that are easy to navigate around.
+When setting up new off-Shore parks or new energy capturing platform in the ocean, historical marine traffic data is used for selecting non-hazardous positions that are easy to navigate around.

-Shipping & Logistics Companies: As measurement of logistical efficiency does not start or stop at the harbor, many global logistic enterprises are tracking their vessel process in real time and make this information available to their customers.
+As the measurement of logistical efficiency does not start or stop at the harbor, many global logistics enterprises are tracking their vessel process in real-time and make this information available to their customers.

-Investment Companies: On the never-ending hunt for new sources of alpha quantitative hedge funds or similar financial institutions e.g. map historical and real time maritime data from oil tankers to identify mispriced securities and forecast what’s actually going on in economic supply and demand across the planet.
+On the never-ending hunt for new sources of alpha quantitative, hedge funds or similar financial institutions e.g. map historical and real-time maritime data from oil tankers to identify mispriced securities and forecast what’s actually going on in economic supply and demand across the planet.

-Insurance Companies: Global insurance and especially re insurance companies apply marine traffic data to better quantify the hazards posed by a maritime accident in terms of hull loss, fatality, and direct economic loss and can optimize their underwriting processes and policy pricing respectively.
+Global insurance and especially re-insurance companies apply marine traffic data to better quantify the hazards posed by a maritime accident in terms of hull loss, fatality, and direct economic loss and can optimize their underwriting processes and policy pricing respectively.

-NGOs: In order to detect illegal fishing activity, or measure impact of global sea freight cargo on several ecosystems or climate change, various NGOs make use of this data.
+In order to detect illegal fishing activity, or measure the impact of global sea freight cargo on several ecosystems or climate change, various NGOs make use of this data.